rubenhortas/rubenhortas.github.io/_posts/2023-07-03-htb-nibbles-walkthrough.md

 $ nc -lvnp 1234
 ```

-We need `curl` or browse our `image.php` file to execute the reverse shell.
+We need `curl` or browse to our `image.php` file to execute the reverse shell.
 Now, we have a reverse shell.

 The shell we have is not fully interactive, so we will upgrade our shell to a nicer shell.